Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements

 with $\mUpsilon=\text{diag}(\mone,\mDelta^{-1})$, the operator is self-adjoint, as follows.
 For $\bW_2$ to be in $\mD(\mL^\dag)$, there needs to exist a $\bW_3$ such that holds $\forall\bW_1\in\mD(\mL)$, in which case one defines $\bW_3=\mL^\dag\bW_2$.
 Now, by integration by parts

-Since $\bV'(0)$ and $\bU(0)$ are not determined by the boundary conditions, only by their relations to other quantities, in order for the RHS to be zero for all $\bW\in{\cal D}({\cal L})$ the terms in square brackets have to be zero.
+Naturally, for finite length lines additional terms related to the other boundary will appear, as we shall show explicitly in an example in Appendix \ref{AppSec:TLs_gyrator}.
+Here we concentrate on the ideal lumped nonreciprocal element.
+Since $\bV_1'(0)$ and $\bU_1(0)$ are not determined by the boundary conditions, only by their relations to other quantities, in order for the RHS to be zero for all $\bW\in{\cal D}({\cal L})$ the terms in square brackets have to be zero.
 We thus see that the domains of ${\cal L}$ and ${\cal L}^\dag$ match.
 The requirement of absolutely continuous derivative is necessary for the applicability of integration by parts.